Deep learning algorithms evolved from well known mathematical procedures, and the idea of this post is to give a brief overview of that evolution.

 |Clone and run example from Github||Get full source code as Maven project, all required libraries including Deep Netts Community Edition are available from Maven Central.|

-Sign up for Deep Netts Platform Free Trial to learn how it can help you to get into deep learning even faster and easier.
+Sign up for Free Deep Netts development license to get into deep learning even faster and easier.